-You must reduce your foreign gross income on line 1 by entering on lines 2 through 5:
+You must reduce your foreign gross income on line 1a by entering on lines 2 through 5:

-- Any of your deductions that definitely relate to that foreign income and - A ratable share of your other deductions that do not definitely relate to either that foreign income or to your U.S. source income.
+- Any of your deductions that definitely relate to that foreign income, and - A ratable share of your other deductions that do not definitely relate to that foreign income, any other foreign income, or U.S. source income.